Licensing Basics

 - Responsibilities: What the licensee's (the library) responsibilities are.
 Be careful about accepting responsibility for actions that the library would have a difficult time monitoring.
 Then also, what are the licensor's responsibilities.
 This might include topics such as 24 hour access.

 - Term and terminations: Details about the terms of the contract and how the contract may be terminated.
-Be aware that many libraries are attached to either municipal, county, or state governments and must adhere to relevant laws.
+Be aware that libraries are attached to either municipal, county, or state governments and must adhere to relevant laws.

-- Various provisions
+- Other provisions

 Additionally, licenses generally must include: